Thursday, March 3, 2011

 I was also lucky enough to see a young male of the same species that day.
 The most obvious was to tell this species from other similar ones, is the back to front "J" on the thorax, a little bit like a fish hook.
 This male was well away from any water supply.

-This is my first half-decent photo of the female, which is identical to the young male.
+This is my first half-decent photo of the female, which is similar to the male, but with a stouter abdomen.

 No comments: